 Sidney is a somewhat small city located in the state of Montana.
 With a population of 6,167 people and three constituent neighborhoods, Sidney is the 15th largest community in Montana.

-Compared to the rest of the country, citizens of Sidney spend much less time in their cars: on average, their commute to work is only 14.40 minutes.
+Compared to the rest of the country, citizens of Sidney spend much less time in their cars: on average, their commute to work is only 18.95 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

+Sidney is a somewhat ethnically-diverse city.
 The people who call Sidney home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Sidney residents report their race to be White, followed by Native American.
-Important ancestries of people in Sidney include Norwegian, Irish, English, and Russian.
+The greatest number of Sidney residents report their race to be White, followed by Native Hawaiian.
+Important ancestries of people in Sidney include German, Norwegian, Irish, Italian, and English.

 The most common language spoken in Sidney is English.
 Other important languages spoken here include Spanish and Italian.